drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python-Simplified.md

 print("Finished.")
 ~~~

 So that's the basic implementation.
-Note that in the above codes we're forcing the number of processes to divide evenly into
-the size of the dataset, which is kind of 'stupid' and 'lazy'.
-This not a huge problem to correct...maybe I'll come back and re-write that part later.
-There are other ways of indexing the array, or perhaps you might only care
-to use the nearest multiple of the number of processors for the size of your dataset.
-For now, these examples show the basics
-of how you might parallelize a few common tasks in Python.

 Let me know in the comments if you have suggestions for improvements, or other ideas!